bitterengsci/algorithm/Machine Leanrning.md

 F/F1-Score: weighted average of precision and recall 2 * (P * R) / (P + R)
 - consider both FP and FN

-True Negative Rate/Specificity
+True Negative Rate/Specificity = TN / (FP + TN)
-False Positive rate = FP / (FP + TN)
+False Positive Rate = FP / (FP + TN)
 Accuracy

 ROC curve (receiver operating characteristic)
 - showing the performance of a classification model at all classification thresholds
 - x-axis: FP rate, y-axis: TP rate  (TPR vs. FPR at different classification thresholds)
 - often used as a proxy for the trade-off between the sensitivity of the model (true positives) vs the fall-out or the probability it will trigger a false alarm (false positives). --> precision and recall trade-off
+- The curves of different models can be compared directly in general or for different thresholds.
+- The area under the curve (AUC) can be used as a summary of the model skill

+Precision-Recall Curve
+- a plot of precision (y-axis) and recall (x-axis) for different thresholds

 AUC (Area Under the ROC Curve)
 - an aggregate measure of performance across all possible classification thresholds